Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

   </tr>
 </table>

-#### TCP/IP
+#### TCP

 Hypertext Transfer Protocol (HTTP) is an application level protocol.
 We covered application level protocols in the [OSI model blog post](/the-osi-model).
+HTTP was designed to use TCP of the transport layer, but can be used with other protocols such as UDP.

-An HTTP client initiates a session by using a TCP connection to port 80 of the server.
-This session  starts with a 3 way handshake.
+An HTTP client initiates by starting a TCP session to port 80 of the server.
+The server's TCP stack uses Transmission Control Block for distinct connections.
+Now we begin with a 3 way handshake.

 <ol>
   <li>The client will sent a `syn` packet, requesting the server to establish a session.</li>